GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 [Back to Table of Contents](#table-of-contents)

-## Basic data cleaning and dataframe extraction
+## Basic data cleaning and dataframes extraction

 Since we want to apply theses filtering and the rest of the cleaning procedures to the entire findings - not just to one single observation -, we will store the whole list in a variable named `span_tag` so that we can perform the same operations to them all.